 If you are a U.S. citizen or lawful permanent resident planning to sponsor a relative for a green card (including throughmarriage), you will need to complete and sign Form I-864, also known as the Affidavit of Support.

-By signing Form I-864 Affidavit of Suppert, you are legally committing to financially support your sponsored relative.
+By signing Form I-864 Affidavit of Support, you are legally committing to financially support your sponsored relative.
 This ensures that they will not become a public charge, relying on government assistance.

-Joint Sponsor: If the primary sponsor’s income is insufficient to meet the income requirements, a joint sponsor may be required.
-The joint sponsor assumes the same financial responsibilities as the primary sponsor.
+Joint Sponsor (If Needed): If the primary sponsor’s income is not enough to meet the Affidavit of Support income requirements, a joint sponsor may be required.
+The joint sponsor shares the same legal responsibility as the primary sponsor to financially support the immigrant.
+They must also prove they meet the income requirements.

-Please note: It is crucial to accurately complete Form I-864 to avoid potential delays or denials in the immigration process.
+Please note: It is important to accurately complete Form I-864 to avoid potential delays or denials in the immigration process.

 To qualify as a sponsor on Form I-864, you must meet the following criteria: